 Usually we make use of prefolded and made boxes.
 This painting needed another shape, we were not able to find.

-The last step to insure the work is important, because no matter for what price the art went, it is truly disappointing for everyone involved if something happened to the work.
-Sometimes it can be fixed, sometimes it cannot.
-In both instances it costs everyone time, money, material and anguish to solve whatever happened during shipping.
-And sometimes, not matter what you do, a work may get damaged, but with insurance you not only cover the financial part, but you also make it abundantly clear to your artist that every work of theirs that you send out is worthy.
-Which is something I think about a lot working with artist selling their works for the first time or after an hiatus.
+The last step to insure the work is essential, because no matter what price the art went, it is genuinely disappointing for everyone involved if something happened to the painting.
+Sometimes it can be fixed; sometimes it cannot.
+In both instances, it costs everyone time, money, material and anguish to solve whatever happened during shipping.
+And sometimes, no matter what you do, work may get damaged, but with insurance, you not only cover the financial part, but you also make it abundantly clear to your artist that every piece of theirs that you send out is worthy.
+Which is something I think about a lot working with an artist selling their works for the first time or after a hiatus.

-Finally, I have worked for museums where art work had to be restored after giant tears happened in transport of important works.
+Finally, I have worked for museums where artwork had to be restored after giant tears happened in the transport of significant "museum" art.
 And all the care of giant specialized art shipping companies and the expertise of museum professionals could not stop it from happening.
 It happens, but we can take as many steps to ensure the work arrives safely.